Lasix Renal Scan

 Children must lie very still for the entire test.
 You can stay with your child to provide company and support.

 Your doctor may give your child medication, called sedation, to help them fall asleep if they're having trouble lying still.
 This is usually given by mouth, and it's not the same thing as general anesthesia.
-Small children may require a catheter before the test.

 A nurse injects a radioactive fluid into your child's vein.
-The fluid travels through the kidneys, ureters and bladder.
-It gives off invisible rays seen by a special camera placed close to the body.
-The camera records the rays as pictures.
-Your doctor then gives your child the Lasix medication to help the kidneys empty quickly.
+This fluid gives off rays that a special camera placed close to the body can see.

 How Long Does the Test Take?